CLOSE SEARCH

 • Intellectual property – whether the beneficiary is granted an appropriate license to use and reproduce drawings and other intellectual property.

-• Assignment – whether the beneficiary can onward assign the CW/TP Rights to another party in the future (i.e., a future purchaser).
+• Assignment – whether the beneficiary can onward assign it's rights to another party in the future (i.e., a future purchaser).

-• Limitations of liability – is the CW/TP Rights worth the paper they are written on?
+• Limitations of liability – warranties and obligations which have been caveated or watered down are a potential problem for the beneficiary.
 For example, is the warrantor entitled to exercise set offs and counterclaims?
-If so, this may result in damages being limited or reduced if monies are owed to the party providing the CW/TP Rights.
-In addition, in a claim scenario is there otherwise a right to limit liability under the CW/TP Rights via a cap on liability, exclusion clauses, and/or a net contribution clause?
+If so, this may result in damages being limited or reduced if monies are owed to the party providing the rights.
+In addition, in a claim scenario is there otherwise a right to limit liability via a cap on liability, exclusion clauses, and/or a net contribution clause?

 How we can help

-Our team of specialist lawyers draft, negotiate and finalise all tiers of project documents, including construction security in the form of comprehensive CW and TP Rights.
+Our team of specialist lawyers draft, negotiate and finalise all tiers of project documents, including construction security in the form of comprehensive collateral warranties and third party rights.
 Our experience and sector focus results in clear, practical, cost-effective advice on the most important issues.

 Get in touch